apache/camel-website/content/blog/Camel3-Whatsnew/index.md

 Internally we have also adjusted the route model, to make it easier to extend into new DSLs; and there is a YAML DSL on the way which was initiated in Camel K.

 In terms of backwards compatibility then Camel 3 is mostly compatibility for regular Camel applications.
-However if you are using some of the more advanced and other plugins in Camel then migration is needed.
+However if you are using some of the more advanced features and other plugins in Camel then migration is needed.
 Also custom components must be migrated and recompiled.
 There are other adjustments such as Spring Boot users must use `org.apache.camel.springboot` as groupId instead of `org.apache.camel` etc. All details can be seen in the [migration guide](https://camel.apache.org/manual/latest/camel-3-migration-guide.html).

 Good luck with your migration if you decide to continue your Camel journey.
 And for new users to Camel then good luck getting onboard.